-For example, interest on subsidized loans is paid by the government while the student is enrolled (at least half-time), during the six-month “grace period” after graduation, and during periods of deferment.
+For example, interest on subsidized loans is paid by the government while the student is enrolled (half-time or more).
+Student borrowers also don’t pay interest during the six-month grace period after graduation, and during periods of deferment.

 Currently, there is only one type of subsidized federal loan offered, and several types of unsubsidized loans.
-Next, we will discuss the different types of federal loans and who typically qualifies for each type.
+Next, we’ll discuss the different subcategories of federal loans and who typically qualifies for each.

 The Direct Loan Program

-The US Department of Education’s federal student loan program is called the William D. Ford Direct Loan Program.
-Under the Direct Loan Program, the US Department of Education is the lender, but they work with a few different loan servicers , who manage the loan.
+The Department of Education’s federal student loan program is called the Direct Loan Program.
+The DOE is the lender, but it works with a few different student loan servicers, who manage the loan.

 Direct Subsidized Loan

 Direct Subsidized Loans are for undergraduate students who have financial need.
-The maximum amount offered is between $3,500 and $5,500 depending on the academic year; students who need substantial assistance might not be able to cover their entire tuition with Direct Subsidized Loans.
-There is a loan fee for all Direct Subsidized Loans that is proportionally deducted from each loan disbursement.
+The maximum amount offered is between $3,500 and $5,500, based on your academic year.
+Because of these limits, some students may not be able to cover their entire tuition with Direct Subsidized Loans.

 Direct Unsubsidized Loan

 Direct Unsubsidized Loans are offered to undergraduate, graduate, and professional degree students, and financial need is not required.
 These are the most common types of federal student loans.

 The interest rate is higher for loans made to graduates and professional degree students, and the maximum amount offered is higher, too.
 Grad students can take up to $20,500 in unsubsidized federal student loans each school year.